matuteiglesias/journal/content/Accounting/2023-12-25_Developed_Python_scripts_for_financial_data_analys.md

 - **Data Grouping**: Implemented [[Python]] code using [[Pandas]] to group expenses and income from [[CSV]] files by month and category.
 - **Data Pivoting**: Utilized [[Pandas]] to pivot DataFrames, consolidating categories into columns and aggregating values by year and month.
 - **Debt Management**: Proposed a method for recording family debt payments, transforming them into debts and establishing a detailed recording system.
-- **Error Resolution**: Identified and addressed a list length mismatch error in data processing, ensuring uniformity before recalculating year-end balances.
+- **Error Resolution**: Identified and addressed a list length mismatch error in [[data processing]], ensuring uniformity before recalculating year-end balances.

 ### Achievements
 - Successfully created scripts for data grouping and pivoting using [[Pandas]].